mosalut/dsysbdocument/quickstart.md

 $ ./dsysbcmd create create '{"name":"aaaaaa","symbol":"AAA","decimals":8,"totalSupply":1000000000000000,"price":10,"blocks":10000,"from":"D892kxbavZUUmj5DHoVCJAFUWsWMeJCGQY","bytePrice":1}'
 ```

--The first _create_  is the shortened form of _createrawtransaction_ ，The second _create_ specifies that the transaction type is "create asset".
+- The first _create_  is the shortened form of _createrawtransaction_ ，The second _create_ specifies that the transaction type is "create asset".
 - From the asset's field values, an _assetId_ can be calculated，If an_assetId_ already exists on the blockchain, it means an identical asset has already been created, and the new creation request will fail.
 - If no restriction is placed on asset lifespan, many unused or forgotten assets would remain on the chain forever, occupying space and becoming blockchain "garbage".
 - _blocks_  defines the lifespan of the asset, measured in blocks，blocks: 10,000 means that starting from the asset's inclusion on the chain, after 10,000 blocks, it will expire unless someone chooses to extend its lifespan.
 Historical records of the asset will still remain in earlier blocks even after it expires.